huggingface/diffusers/examples/custom_diffusion/README.md

 Now let's get our dataset.
 Download dataset from [here](https://www.cs.cmu.edu/~custom-diffusion/assets/data.zip) and unzip it.

-We also collect 200 real images using `clip-retrieval` which are combined with the target images in the training dataset.
-The real images are similar to the target concept, e.g., cat and prevent overfitting to the the given target cat.
-The following flags control the regularization loss `with_prior_preservation`, `real_prior`, `prior_loss_weight`, `class_prompt`, and `num_class_images`.
-The `class_prompt` should be the category name as the collected real images are with text captions similar to the `class_prompt`.
+We also collect 200 real images using `clip-retrieval` which are combined with the target images in the training dataset as a regularization.
+This prevents overfitting to the the given target image.
+The following flags enable the regularization `with_prior_preservation`, `real_prior` with `prior_loss_weight=1.`.
+The `class_prompt` should be the category name same as target image.
+The collected real images are with text captions similar to the `class_prompt`.
 The retrieved image are saved in `class_data_dir`.
-You can disable `real_prior` to use generated image as regularization.
+You can disable `real_prior` to use generated images as regularization.

 **___Note: Change the `resolution` to 768 if you are using the [stable-diffusion-2](https://huggingface.co/stabilityai/stable-diffusion-2) 768x768 model.___**